Governance Documents

 C. Political Involvement and Lobbying

 The Company is proud that some of its employees choose to get involved in political matters.
-However, employees may not make any political contribution or speak publicly regarding political issues as a representative of the Company, or use the Company letterhead or promotional items for political or lobbying purposes without authorization from a the Company officer.
-The Company will not reimburse employees for any personal political contributions made.
+However, employees may not make any political donation or contribution or speak publicly regarding political issues as a representative of the Company, or use the Company letterhead or promotional items for political or lobbying purposes without authorization from a Company officer.
+For clarity, political donations on behalf of the Company are prohibited.
+The Company will not reimburse employees for any personal political donations or contributions made.

 The Company also recognizes the right of its employees to communicate with public officials, and requires employees to do so as private citizens and not as representatives of the Company.
 If requested to make such contact on behalf of the Company, such persons must be aware of governmental laws regarding lobbying activities and strictly follow the applicable guidelines and reporting requirements, including, as necessary, registering with applicable governmental agencies in advance.
 Use of the Company’s letterhead or email in order to contact government officials is only permitted if approved in advance by the Legal Department.